isaichavez19-maker/vst3_dev_portal/src/pages/FAQ/Processing.md

 componentHandler->restartComponent (kLatencyChanged);
 ```

-The host will call [Vst::IAudioProcessor->getLatencySamples()](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html#af8884671ccefe68e0a86e72413a0fcf8) in order to check the new latency and adapt its latency compensation if supported.
+The host will call [Vst:: IAudioProcessor::getLatencySamples()](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html#af8884671ccefe68e0a86e72413a0fcf8) in order to check the new latency and adapt its latency compensation if supported.

 ---